rblack42/Blog/content/2017/11/01/TL_DR.rst

 things by study, they want those topics injected into their systems somehow.
 The old idea that you could learn a topic by putting the book under your pillow while you sleep certainly will not work today.
-Most folks seems to read on their tablets, and sleeping on thaose things is sure to crack the screens!
+Most folks seems to read on their tablets, and sleeping on those things is sure to crack the screens!

-I hate to break it to you, but instant gratification may work for some things, but to learn sonething, you need to dedicate some time to it.
+I hate to break it to you, but instant gratification may work for some things, but to learn something, you need to dedicate some time to it.

 ::